sampsyo/cs6120/content/blog/2019-09-25-bril-to-llvm-ocaml.md

 ### Code design

 As mentioned above, one aspect where I felt like this project didn't succeed was in creating a good, strongly typed, OCaml representation of the Bril AST.
 Additionally, the way the LLVM code was generated was by simply generating strings of LLVM instructions for each Bril opcode.
 One potential way to improve upon this is to make an OCaml module that describes the LLVM AST and then write code to transform the Bril AST into the LLVM AST.
 Then we could just convert the LLVM AST to a string and output it to a file.
+There are also [LLVM bindings for OCaml](https://github.com/llvm-mirror/llvm/tree/master/bindings/ocaml) which I could have used and then not have had to think about also creating an LLVM representation.

 Another potential way and one I started to explore is similar to how you can generate LLVM code in C++.
 You create function objects and basic block objects within those functions and then append instructions to those basic block objects.
 I tried to do something similar and add some static type checking when composing certain types of operations.
 For example, a `br` instruction takes in an `i1` argument (a boolean).
 So I tried to write some operation builders with some input and output type constraints.
 This also lead to a lot of struggling with the OCaml type system but I was able to get something reasonable working for a subset of Bril operations.
-You can check it out [here](https://github.com/Dan12/bril/blob/master/bril-ocaml/llvm_gen/llvm.ml)
+You can check it out [here](https://github.com/Dan12/bril/blob/master/bril-ocaml/llvm_gen/llvm.ml).

 The hardest part of this project was definitely trying to get a good representation of the Bril AST in OCaml.
 I think I might want to revisit this representation in future projects and try and get something that I am happy with.
-One interesting comparison would have been to also try to do this project in Typescript, since it has some cool type constructs.
+One interesting comparison would have been to also try to do this project in TypeScript, since it has some cool type constructs.

-All of the code can be found [here](https://github.com/Dan12/bril/tree/master/bril-ocaml)
+All of the code can be found [here](https://github.com/Dan12/bril/tree/master/bril-ocaml).